Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 Show Select the check box

-Y Origin: Top
+Y Origin Top

-Radius: 80
+Radius 80

 6. Click OK to accept your changes and to close the Properties Browser.

-9. Mouse around in the 3D Graphics window to get a better view of Main_Radar() and Drone ().
+8. Mouse around in the 3D Graphics window to get a better view of Main_Radar() and Drone ().

-10. Main Radar and drone Comparison
+9. Main Radar and drone Comparison

 Your visualizations are complete.
 It's time to do some analysis.
 If you recall, base camp requires a minimum of two minutes of tracking time for a successful test.
 Also, the drone is flying at a speed of 500 miles per hour.
-Use the Access Tool to determine what time you begin tracking the drone, for how long, and other pertinent data such as azimuth, elevation and range which are used for tracking purposes.
+Use the Access Tool to determine what time you begin tracking the drone, for how long, and other pertinent data such as azimuth, elevation, and range, which are used for tracking purposes.

-1. Right click on Main_Radar() in the Object Browser.
+1. Right-click Main_Radar() in the Object Browser.

 2. Select Access... () in the shortcut menu.